 |Primary Goal: Technological literacy for everyone||Primary Goal: To enhance the teaching and learning process|

 |Concerned with the broad spectrum of technology (How humans have designed and innovated the natural world )||Primarily concerned with the narrow spectrum of information and communication technologies|

 There are two basic “camps” for technology in education: the Google camp and Microsoft camp.

 I like to think of these two power houses competing for your loyalty, kind of like Burger King and McDonald’s and let’s face it there is one that topples the other, but I’ll let you decide.
 You are likely at the mercy of your district or company you work for at which camp you fall in.
 This also has a lot to do with whether your system buys into Surface tablets by Microsoft or Chromebooks by Google.

 MICROSOFT OFFICE 365 FOR EDUCATION vs. GOOGLE APPS FOR EDUCATION

 Many Local Education Agencies (School districts) are already using either Microsoft or Google email for their basic system.
 When teachers and staff are adjusted with the email product (typically within a year) other features can be rolled out.
 For Microsoft 365 student accounts, profiles, database access, file sharing, and collaboration services for students, faculty and administrators.
 For Google the rollout is similar with the same features as Microsoft but also content-management features, file sharing, peer-review features and administration controls.
 Both provide training and both startup for FREE.

 There are lots of platforms available.
-At ISTE 2015 CLASSFLOW won best in show as an interactive lesson delivery platform.
-There will always be the next best thing.
+GOOGLE CLASSROOM and CANVAS have dominated in recent years as the best Learning Management Systems for interactive lesson delivery platform.
+Remember there will always be the next best thing.
 And to learn them, I typically go to YOUTUBE first for quick tutorials and often ask for a free trial period or demo so I can get a feel for the user-friendliness of a program.